Skip to content

 A widget.
 A feature.
 A trigger.
 Three lines you’ll write.

 Components stay components.
 The adapter wraps them as widgets.
-The host can wire a feature imperatively, or declare it directly as HTML.
+You wire a feature in code, or declare it as an HTML tag.

 signup-card.ts